+'''

 stem.usb.setPortEnable(channel)

 stem.usb.setPortDisable(channel)

+'''

-Manipulating data lines while not affecting the V{bus} lines simultaneously for a single port can be done by calling the following method with channel [0-3]:
+Manipulating data lines while not affecting the V{bus} lines simultaneously for a single port can be done by calling the following methods with channel [0-3].
+The follow methods provide equivalent functionality; the two methods are offered for compatibility with other products.